kimkwanka/niru/README.md

 in ```/style/sutairu/index.styl```.

 ### Sutairu
-Sutairu is a really minimal CSS framework that gives niru some default styling to make you not want to gouge your eyes out.
+Sutairu is a really minimal CSS framework I created that gives niru some default styling to make you not want to gouge your eyes out.
 The easiest way to customize it is to overwrite its default variables in ```style.styl```, right above(!) the import statements.
 If you put the overwrites below the imports it won't work.
 All possible variables can be found in ```/style/sutairu/base/_defaultVars.styl```.
 If for example you want to overwrite the primary color to sexy red and the button font size to 96px, you'd add the following lines at the beginning of ```style.styl```:
 ```
 $primaryColor = red